 Wisdom is not exactly what we should have expected to be named as the main thing lacking in the average Christian.
 James uses this venerable word with all the associations of its use in the Old Testament, and in all the solemn depth of meaning which he had learned to attach to it, on the lips of psalmists, prophets, and teachers of the true wisdom.
 If that were at all doubtful, it is made certain by his own subsequent description of " wisdom."
 He says that it is " from above," and then goes on to ascribe all manner of moral and spiritual good to its presence and working on a man.
 It is "pure, peaceable, gentle, easy to be entreated, full of mercy and good fruits."
 You cannot say such glowing things about the wisdom which has its scat in the understanding only, can you?
 These characteristics must apply to something a great deal more august and more powerful in shaping and refining character.

-Receive the newest devotional each week in your inbox by joining the "Music For the Soul" subscription list.
+Receive the newest devotional each week in your inbox by joining the "" subscription list.
 Enter your email address below, click "Go!" and we will send you a confirmation email.
 Follow the instructions in the email to confirm your addition to this list.